rezdm/GDriveChecker/README.md

 Note, that this tool designed to suit my use case: report only new files.
 If any files were changed or udpated, this is not taken into account.

+Note, that alike functionality exists in Dropbox.
+But with Google drive I require less from users: just Google account, whereas using other services would require an application, user account, etc.

 ## Configuration details
 ### Google Drive API
 User is required to obtain her/his own Google Drive project and create secret.json